Seals of the Court of Appeals and Superior Court

 How can I request a Haircut or Shave for an inmate at the D.C.
 Jail?

 An attorney can request that an inmate receive a haircut/shave before a court appearance by submitting a request via fax, Monday through Friday, 8:30 am to 4:30 pm.
-The request must include the inmate’s name and DCDC number, and must allow adequate time to comply with the request. •For inmates at the JAIL, the fax number is (202) 699-4877 •For inmates at CTF, the fax number is (202) 698-3301
+The request must include the inmate’s name and DCDC number, and must allow adequate time to comply with the request.
+For inmates at the JAIL, the fax number is 202-699-4877.
+For inmates at CTF, the fax number is 202-698-3301.

 How do I change my citation court date?

 When requesting a change in citation date you must present the citation notice and a Motion to Change the Citation Date.
-You can obtain a Motion to Change Citation Date form from the Criminal Division’s Information Office located in Room 4001 of the Moultrie Courthouse Building, 500 Indiana Avenue, NW, Washington, DC, 20001.
+You can obtain a Motion to Change Citation Date form from the Criminal Division’s Information Office located in Room 4001 of the Moultrie Courthouse Building, 500 Indiana Ave., NW, Washington, DC, 20001.
 Citations are heard each week on Tuesdays, Wednesdays and Thursdays, therefore, the new date must be scheduled for one of those days.
-If your court date is within two weeks or less of your request the date cannot be changed.
+If your court date is within two weeks or less of your request, the date cannot be changed.

 How do I find out who my lawyer is?

-Call the Criminal Information Center at (202) 879-1373.
+Call the Criminal Information Center at 202-879-1373.

 I lost my court paperwork; what should I do?

-Call the Criminal Information Center at (202) 879-1373 or visit Court Cases Online.
+Call the Criminal Information Center at 202-879-1373 or visit Superior Court Cases Online.

 Is there a charge for a criminal history search?

-"To obtain a criminal history search you should go to the Metropolitan Police Department Headquarters located at the Municipal Building, 300 Indiana Avenue NW, Room 3055, Washington, DC, 20001, or call (202) 727-4357.
-All Court records, except expunged or sealed cases, are public records.
-If you are a third party requesting criminal case information search there is a $10.00 fee that must be submitted along with a written request.
-Government and Non-profit organizations are not required to pay a fee for criminal case history searches. "
+To get a criminal history search, contact the Metropolitan Police Department Headquarters located at the Municipal Building, 300 Indiana Ave.
+NW, Room 3055, Washington, DC, 20001, or call 202-727-4357.
+All court records, except expunged or sealed cases, are public records.
+If you are a third party requesting criminal case information search, there is a $10 fee that must be submitted along with a written request.
+Government and non-profit organizations do not pay a fee for criminal case history searches.

 What are the hours of operation for Arraignment Court (C-10)?